LittleBigSalino/Jon.Wpf.CustomControls/README.md

 This library currently includes the following controls:

+- [AutoCompleteTextBox](./Docs/AutoCompleteTextBox.md): A textbox control that automatically displays suggestions based on the filtered text typed.
 - [NumericUpDown](./Docs/NumericUpDown.md): A NumericUpDown control that allows users to increase or decrease a numeric value with up and down buttons. *NEW*
 - [WizardControl](./Docs/WizardControl.md): A control that presents a series of WizardPages to assist the user in performing a task or series of tasks. *NEW*
 - [WizardPage](./Docs/WizardPage.md): A page within a WizardControl that contains content to guide the user through a specific part of the task. *NEW*